-For more information, please visit the North Carolina Credit by Demonstrated Wiki page at this link: http://cdm.ncdpi.wikispaces.net/Home
+For more information, please visit the North Carolina Credit by Demonstrated Mastery page at NC DPI.

 ENGLISH AS A SECOND LANGUAGE PROGRAM (ESL)

 English as a Second Language (ESL) classes or services are offered to students whose first language is a language other than English and whose academic English is not yet fluent.
 ESL classes provide a content-based, academic context that supports the development of the English speaking, listening, reading, and writing skills necessary for academic success.